 Instead, they want to build a cultural center, plant an organic garden that can provide the tribe with fresh food, and create a place where everyone is welcome to learn about their culture and experience the beauty of the Southern wetland forest.
 “We aren’t interested in trying to make money from the land,” Chief Parr noted.
 “It’s greed that has gotten us into this mess to begin with.”

 Climate scientists agree that indigenous peoples and local communities play a central role in safeguarding land, noting that forests throughout the world managed by indigenous people and local communities (vs private individuals or corporations) are more protected and less disturbed.
 In Peru, putting land back in the hands of indigenous communities quickly reduced forest disturbance and clearing.

-In the Southern Coastal Plain, almost all the land is in private ownership, and there is a long history of unjust policies that have excluded Native Americans and people of color from owning and retaining land.
+In the Southern Coastal Plain, almost all the land is in private ownership, and there is a long history of unjust policies that have excluded Black, Native American, and people of color from owning and retaining land.

 It is estimated that the economic value of standing wetland forests for their climate and other ecological benefits is fifteen times greater than their value for wood products.
 And while the forest industry employs some 950,000 people nationwide, the outdoor recreation industry employs 7.6 million.
 Yet outdated tax codes and government policies continue to favor industrial logging over protection, and the gigantic costs of climate change-related storm damage escalates.

 It’s time to transform the forest economy across the rural coastal plain of the South to one that creates greater economic equity and builds climate resiliency in vulnerable communities.